🔼The name Debir: Summary

-- Another town or region named Debir lies east of the Jordan which may actually also be spelled לדבר (Lidebir; Joshua 13:26).
+- Another town or region named Debir lies east of the Jordan which may actually also be spelled לדבר (Lidbir; Joshua 13:26).

-- And then there is (probably) another town in Judah named Debir, which may actually also be spelled דברה (Joshua 15:7).
+- And then there is (probably) another town in Judah named Debir (Joshua 15:7).

 The word דביר is identical to a nickname of the Holy of Holies in Solomon's temple, and is derived of the magnificent root דבר (dabar), generally meaning word:

 The verb דבר (dabar) means to formalize: to deliberately establish and pronounce something's name or definition.
 This causes the thing to become "real" in the mind of whoever understands this word, name or definition, and this in turn explains why all of creation was spoken into being, and Man in turn "named" all the animals by their name and finally his Wife by hers (Genesis 2:19-23).
 This principle sits at the base of nominal reasoning and thus human awareness and ultimately Information Technology.

 Noun דבר (dabar) means word.
 It also means "thing" since the naming of a thing causes the experienced reality of the thing.
 All thus created "things" together form the whole of experienceable reality, which in turn is called the Word of God.